There are many reasons to stay in the UK this summer and cruise the waterways through the great British countryside rather than going abroad.

 Photo: Mon & Brec by Tim Lewis

-There will be different things to see and do every time you move your boat to a new location.
-Take a look at the individual waterways pages for some inspiration or invest in a waterway guide from IWAShop.com
+A great reason to go on a canal boat holiday, is that you can travel from town to city and there will be different things to see and do every time you move your boat to a new location.
+Take a look at our canal and river map for some inspiration or invest in a waterway guide from IWA’s shop.

 Photo: Canal Museum at Stoke Bruerne, Grand Union Canal by Stephen Dawson